Chicago Newspaper strike of 1912

-The Chicago Newspaper strike of 1912 is a strike that ran from May until November.
+The Chicago Newspaper strike of 1912 was a strike that ran from May until November.
 It was primarily held by the pressmen, and supported by other unions such as the stereotypers.
 The pressmen union attempted to bring attention to conglomerate newspaper publishers' attempts at breaking up printing unions.

 Hearst takes over

 William Randolph Hearst had opened up two newspapers in Chicago: an evening edition the Chicago American, and a morning edition the Chicago Examiner.
 Hearst Management had signed a joint contract for five years covering the printers, stereotypers, pressmen, engravers, and mailers.
 All but the pressmen were part of the International Typographical Union; the pressmen belonged to the International Printing Pressmen and Assistants' Union of North America.